COSC3020/divide-and-conquer-sum/README.md

 relation for $T(n)$ as we did for merge sort (you can ignore constant factors) and solve it as we did in the lectures.
 Give the final $\Theta$ complexity.

-Describe your reasoning and the give answers either as a comment in your code or in a separate document that you submit on WyoCourses.
+Describe your reasoning and the conclusion you've come to.
 Your reasoning is the most important part.
+You do not need to prove that the invariant is correct.
 Add your answer to this markdown file.